kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 ``id_rsa.pub`` is just a text file, open it on your PC and copy the entire content and paste it in nano at the end of the ``~/.ssh/authorized_keys`` and save.
 Now log in again using ssh using another terminal.
 If it didn't ask for password then we have successfully set up the keys.

-Now we can safely disable password logins, so that all authentication is done by only the key pairs without locking us out.
+We can safely disable password logins now, so that all authentication is done by only the key pairs without locking us out.
 On pi we will change ``/etc/ssh/sshd_config``,
 ```bash
 sudo nano /etc/ssh/sshd_config